 Native honeycreepers have no resistance to the disease.

-They develop avian malaria or bird pox, which shortens their lives and depletes their populations.
+avian malaria or bird pox, which shortens their lives and depletes their populations.